Hairspray (2007 film): Plot

-In 1962, Tracy Turnblad is a 16 year old heavyset high school student living in Baltimore.
-Along with her best friend Penny Pingleton, Tracy frequently watches The Corny Collins Show, a local teen dance television show.
-The dancers from Corny Collins attend Tracy and Penny's high school, among them lead dancers Amber von Tussle and her boyfriend Link Larkin.
-Amber's mother, Velma, manages the station WYZT, ensuring that Amber is prominently featured.
-Corny Collins and the dancers on the show are white, and Velma only allows African-American dancers on the show once a month on "Negro Day", hosted by local R&B disc jockey Motormouth Maybelle.
+In 1962, overweight 16-year-old Tracy Turnblad lives in Baltimore.
+She and her shy best friend Penny Pingleton frequently watch The Corny Collins Show, a local teen dance television show broadcast live on the WYZT station.
+Several of the dancers on the show, including lead dancers Amber von Tussle and her boyfriend Link Larkin, attend Tracy and Penny's high school.
+Amber's mother Velma, the station's manager, ensures that her daughter is prominently featured and only allows African-American dancers to appear on the show's monthly "Negro Day", hosted by local R&B disc jockey "Motormouth" Maybelle Stubbs.

-One of the dancers on the show takes a leave of absence, and auditions for a replacement are held the next day.
-Tracy attends, but Velma rejects her for her overweight physique and support of integration.
-Tracy is given detention for missing class in order to attend the audition, and discovers the "Negro Day" kids practicing in the detention room.
-Tracy befriends Motormouth Maybelle's son, Seaweed, who teaches her several dance moves.
-As Tracy leaves detention, she inadvertently meets Link, and dreams of a life with him.
-At a record hop, Tracy's new moves garner Corny's attention, and he chooses her to join the show.
+Corny reveals that one of the dancers on the show will be taking a nine-month leave of absence, so Link announces auditions for a replacement to be held at the WYZT studio the next day.
+Ecstatic, Tracy skips class to attend the audition, but Velma rejects Tracy for both her size and support of integration.
+While in detention for cutting class, Tracy discovers the "Negro Day" youths practicing in the detention room and befriends Maybelle's son, Seaweed.
+While leaving detention, she inadvertently meets Link and dreams of a life with him.
+At a record hop, Tracy's dance moves, taught to her by Seaweed, garner Corny's attention, so he chooses her to join the cast.

-Tracy quickly becomes one of Corny's most popular performers, affecting Amber's chances of winning the show's annual "Miss Teenage Hairspray" pageant and her relationship with Link, as he grows fonder of Tracy.
-Mr. Pinky enlists Tracy as the spokesgirl for his Hefty Hideaway boutique.
-Tracy persuades her agoraphobic mother, Edna, to accompany her to the boutique as her agent.
+Tracy quickly becomes one of Corny's most popular performers, threatening Amber's chances of winning the show's annual "Miss Teenage Hairspray" pageant the following month and her relationship with Link, who grows fonder of Tracy.
+When Tracy is enlisted as the spokesgirl for a plus-size fashion boutique, she persuades her agoraphobic mother Edna to accompany her there as her agent, where both receive makeovers, sharply boosting Edna's confidence.